 - There may be times when a member of staff needs to search a pupil or a pupil's belongings because something has gone missing and there are reasonable grounds to conduct a search.
 In such circumstances staff must follow the guidelines set out in the Searching and Confiscation Policy

 - There is a list of items prohibited in school.
 These items are:

-- knives or weapons
+- o knives or weapons

-- o alcohol
+- alcohol

-- o illegal drugs
+- illegal drugs

 - o stolen items

-- tobacco and cigarette papers
+- o tobacco and cigarette papers

-- fireworks
+- o fireworks

 - o pornographic images

 - any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)

+- In addition to the statutory Prohibited items, there are certain items banned by the School in the Boarding House, for which search may be made following the guidance: electronic devices with Sim cards or internet access; sweets and sports equipment in the dormitories.